Vihaan-protocol/vihaan-whitepaper/README.md

 Network consensus is achieved through a lightweight and efficient Delegated Proof of Stake (DPoS) variant called Open Representative Voting.
 *   **Delegation:** Any user can delegate the voting weight of their VHC balance to a **Representative** node of their choice, at no cost.
 The user retains full control of their funds.
-*   **Voting:** When a conflicting transaction (e.g., a double-spend) is detected, online Representative nodes vote on which transaction is valid.
-The vote is weighted by the total amount of VHC delegated to each Representative.
-A transaction is confirmed once it has received votes from Representatives holding over 50% of the online voting weight.
+*   **Voting:** When a conflicting transaction (e.g., a double-spend) is detected, online Representative nodes vote on which transaction is valid. **The vote is weighted logarithmically based on the total amount of VHC delegated to each Representative.
+This means that while larger representatives have more influence, their power does not grow linearly with their delegated stake, promoting greater network decentralization and mitigating the risk of voting power concentration.** A transaction is confirmed once it has received votes from Representatives holding over 50% of the online voting weight.
 *   **Security Model:** This system is secure, decentralized, and energy-efficient.
 It notably **does not involve staking, fund-locking, or slashing penalties**, removing barriers to participation and risk for users.

 #### **2.3 The Integrated Node and Sovereign Wallet**